avajs/ava/readme.md

 You can use any assertion library instead of or in addition to the built-in one, provided it throws exceptions when the assertion fails.

 This won't give you as nice an experience as you'd get with the [built-in assertions](#assertions) though, and you won't be able to use the [assertion planning](#assertion-planning) ([see #25](https://github.com/avajs/ava/issues/25)).

+You'll have to configure AVA to not fail tests if no assertions are executed, because AVA can't tell if custom assertions pass.
+Set the `failWithoutAssertions` option to `false` in AVA's [`package.json` configuration](#configuration).

 ```js
 import assert from 'assert';